mikerodonnell/enigma_multithread_crypto_breaker/README.md

 ANXKOMXADMXUUUBOOTE is a simple crib that is only expected to be found at the beginning of the message, but others such as KEINEBESONDERENEREIGNISSEXZUXBERICHTEN ("No special occurrences to report") are commonly found anywhere throughout the message.
 In this case, we'd "drag" the crib along the message left to right and check each position to see if the crib is usable.
 <br>
 <br>
-2. **Search for the Key** -- Launch a brute force attack that encrypts the message for every possible rotor and stecker cable combination, and see if the crib from step 1 appears.
-So for the above message, we know the decrpypted message starts with ANXKOMXADMXUUUBOOTE.
+2. **Key Search** -- Launch a brute force attack that encrypts the message for every possible rotor and stecker cable combination, and see if the crib from step 1 appears.
+So for the above message, we know the decrypted message starts with ANXKOMXADMXUUUBOOTE.
 So if we set all our rotors to the A position, and plug the steckers in so that A is connected to B, C to D, E to F, and so on, we might get encrypt the first character to W. Since we know the correct rotor+stecker combination will yield an A in the first position, we move on to the next combination. retry, and so on:
 <br>
 **Rotors** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Steckers**<br>
 `A A A`&nbsp;&nbsp;&nbsp;&nbsp;`A=>B C=>D E=>F G=>H...` **&rarr; W** &nbsp;&nbsp;_first character is not the A from ANXKOMXADMXUUUBOOTE, abort and try another combination_<br>